 Here’s a quick history of the square: In 1917, the Austrians built a public square, where the Skanderbeg Square is located nowadays.
 After Tirana became the capital in 1920, and the population increased, several city plans were planned.

-During the time of the Albanian monarchy from 1928 to 1939, the square comprised a number of buildings that would eventually be demolished during the communist period.
+During the time of the Albanian monarchy from 1928 to 1939, the square comprises a number of buildings that would eventually be demolished during the communist period.
 The square contained a roundabout with a fountain in the center.
 The Old Bazaar used to be established on the grounds of modern-day Palace of Culture, the Orthodox Cathedral (which is now the Tirana International Hotel), while the former City Hall building, on the grounds of where the National Historical Museum is located nowadays.

 A statue of Joseph Stalin was erected, where today the Skanderbeg Monument is located.
 Besides the construction of the above new elements during communism, the statue of Albania’s notorious leader Enver Hoxha was erected at the space between the National Historical Museum and the National Bank.
 Following the fall of communism in 1991, the statue would be removed amid student-led demonstrations.
 The square is now part of the largest pedestrian zone in the Balkans.